• 9 questions—and answers—about Sony’s PlayStation Vita

 No problem—just post ‘em in the comments below.
 And keep your eyes peeled for my hands-on review later this week.

-PlayStation Vita 300x224 9 questions—and answers—about Sonys PlayStation VitaUpdate [2/15/12]: And look what arrived on my doorstep today!
+9 questions and answers about Sony's PlayStation VitaUpdate [2/15/12]: And look what arrived on my doorstep today!
 I’ll be testing the Vita for the next few days; if you have any specific questions in the meantime, just let me know.

 Update [2/17/12]: And here’s my review!